douglasgscofield/bioinfo/scripts/README.md

 This will only include read pairs in the output where both reads are at least 30bp long.
 Any read that meets this criterion but has a mate that does not is written to `FD.se.fq.gz`.
-If the -`single `option is not specified, such reads are dropped along with their mates.
+If the `-single` option is not specified, such reads are dropped along with their mates.

 These were originally built on the the `shuffleSequences_fastq.pl` and